-- 1. Establish comprehensive understanding of the various phases of CAD for digital electronic systems, from digital logic simulation to physical design, including test and verification. - 2.
-Demonstrate knowledge and understanding of fundamental concepts in CAD and to establish capability for CAD tool development and enhancement. - 3.
-To practice the application of fundamentals of VLSI technologies - 4.
-Optimize the implemented design for area, timing and power by applying suitable constraints. - 5.
-To gain knowledge on the methodologies involved in design, verification and implementation of digital designs on reconfigurable hardware platform(FPGA)
+- 1. Establish comprehensive understanding of the various CAD design cycles - 2.
+Demonstrate knowledge and understanding of fundamental concepts in physical design. - 3.
+An ability to know different routing techniques - 4.
+Develop skills in understanding the physical design automation . - 5.
+To gain knowledge on the methodologies involved in chip design.

-Unit I: VLSI PHYSICAL DESIGN AUTOMATION
+VLSI PHYSICAL DESIGN AUTOMATION